 Crossbow hunting is rapidly growing in popularity due to changes in the laws in most states and provinces.
 In this article we’ll explore crossbow hunting in some depth, including a look at some of the top manufacturers of quality crossbows.
 Until recently, crossbow hunting was either banned or restricted to those with verified disabilities that prevented them from drawing a compound bow.
 But aggressive lobbying by avid hunters eager to try a new generation of fast-flying weapons now means that crossbow hunting is enjoyed in all but a few regions.
 Typically, crossbow hunting is allowed wherever bow hunting is permitted, but in some instances it is restricted to rifle hunting regions.
 The reason for this is the speed of the arrow coming off a crossbow, typically in the 300 to 370 feet per second range.
-Traditional compound bows usually release at 250 to 325 fps crossbow with scope.
+Traditional compound bows usually release at 250 to 325 fps Check this out.

 Crossbow hunting offers several advantages to hunters.
 First of all, a crossbow is an incredibly accurate weapon.
 Most hunters will find that their marksmanship improves 15-20% with one, meaning more kill shots.
 This is one factor hunters used to argue for legalizing crossbow use -in one sense, it is a more humane way to hunt since fewer animals are injured without being killed quickly.
 Coupled with the blazing speed, they are indeed deadly.
 Secondly, crossbows are lighter than compound bows, so packing them into the wood or field is easier.
 Finally, being smaller, they offer a lower profile, making it easier to remain concealed when crossbow hunting from a blind on the ground or a tree stand.
 In fact, many hunters enjoy moving through the woods more when hunting this way, stalking their prey rather than waiting for it to come to them.